dmilstein/channels/README.md

     > tlc SomeSpec.tla > SomeSpec.out
     > ./render_timeline.py SomeSpec.out > SomeSpec.svg

-For the above, this gives this timeline:
+For the above, with an Invariant specifying no clients copy of the global counter ever goes negative, this gives this timeline:

 ![Counter: Two Clients, Inc/Dec](examples/images/two_client_inc_dec.svg)

-The dashed line which represents a message which has been sent but not yet received.
+The dashed line represents a message which has been sent but not yet received.

 ## Details